Here’s How Medical Scheduling Software Can Change Healthcare

 |Improving technological fluency among older adults||HIPAA compliance|

-There are over a dozen companies offering scheduling solutions.
+There are more than a dozen companies offering appointment scheduling solutions.
 The majority of these companies are privately-held and presumed to be within the startup stage (i.e. revenue ≤$50M).
-Many of the companies only serve the US market.
+Many companies only serve the US market.
 Some of the more prolific competitors in this growing market include One Medical, Practice Fusion, and Zocdoc.
 These companies have all taken unique approaches to streamlining the appointment scheduling process for healthcare providers and patients.

-Jaunt believes that big tech (i.e. Amazon, Apple, Google), given their interest in tackling problems in the healthcare industry, could potentially become a disruptive force that could develop a solution that is quickly adopted among patients and providers.
+We believe that some of the most dominant technology companies (i.e. Amazon, Apple, Google), given their interest in tackling problems in the healthcare industry, could become a disruptive force if they develop a solution that is quickly adopted among patients and providers.

-In May 2018, Google announced Google Duplex, an AI-driven solution designed to schedule appointments over the phone.
-While the initial roll out only allows users to book reservations at restaurants, the technology could be expanded to making appointment with healthcare providers.
-Ultimately this announcement is just one of many announcements that demonstrates big tech’s interest in using innovative technologies to simplify routine tasks and improve life.
+For example, in May 2018, Google announced Google Duplex, an AI-driven solution designed to schedule appointments over the phone.
+While the initial roll out only allows users to book reservations at restaurants, the technology could expand to making appointments with healthcare providers.
+Ultimately this announcement is just one of many that demonstrates big tech’s interest in using innovative technologies to simplify routine tasks and improve daily life.

-Similar to the disruptive power attributed to big tech, insurance providers are in a position to dictate policy and play “king maker” in the selection of healthcare appointment scheduling solutions.
-Many health insurance networks also directly compete in this market with their own solutions for in-network provider discovery and appointment booking.
-Patients that need to see a healthcare provider are already accustomed to going through their insurance network.
+Similar to the disruptive power attributed to big tech, insurance providers are in a position to dictate policy and play “king maker” in the selection of medical appointment scheduling software.
+Many health insurance networks directly compete in this market with their own solutions for in-network provider discovery and appointment booking.
+Patients that need to see a healthcare provider are accustomed to going through their insurance network.
 Based on this factor, health insurance companies are well-positioned to push new methods for scheduling appointments towards patients.

-The market for healthcare appointment scheduling solutions is unique.
-This is chiefly due to the fact that there are a large number of competitors in a relatively underpenetrated market (in terms of patient adoption).
-As the market lacks a clear market leader, the space is open for a competitor to “take the lead” – provided they develop a solution that is compelling to adopt among healthcare providers and patients.
-Changing the behavior of patients will be critical to the success of any company in this market.
-Companies should be actively working to recruit and educate healthcare providers to their respective solutions, as there is financial incentive for healthcare providers to drive their patients to adopt these solutions.
+As the market lacks a dominant player, the space is open for a company to “take the lead” – provided the solution is compelling enough for healthcare providers and patients to adopt.
+Changing patient behavior is critical to the success of any company in this market.
+Companies should actively recruit and educate healthcare providers related to their respective solutions, as there is a significant financial incentive for providers to rally their patients to adopt these solutions.